Gabriel y Gabriela

 Gabriel y Gabriela is a Mexican telenovela produced by Patricia Lozano for Televisa in 1982.
 It starred by Ana Martín, Jorge Rivero, Jorge Martínez de Hoyos and Liliana Abud.

 Plot

-The first part of the story takes place in 60's.
-It's the love story between Gabriela and Renato.
-The viewers will witness their marriage, the birth of their daughter, also named Gabriela and Renato's death from Nicando's hand.
-The second part takes place in 80's.
-Gabriela is the grown daughter of Gabriela and Renato.
-She has a rebel personality and she pretends to be a man in order to sail on a boat.
-Then she will be courted by two men: Carlos and Fernando.
-At the end it's unclear whom she marries, because the viewers only see a hand that receives her at the altar.
+The first part of the story takes place in the 1960s.
+It is the love story between Gabriela and Renato.
+The viewers will witness their marriage, the birth of their daughter, Gabriela, and Renato's death by Nicando's hand.
+The second part takes place in 1980's, Gabriela now an adult.
+She has a rebellious personality and she pretends to be a man in order to sail on a boat.
+She is later courted by two men: Carlos and Fernando.
+At the end it is unclear whom she marries, because the viewers only see a hand that receives her at the altar.